 Early Notables of the Nasebay family (pre 1700)

 Notable amongst the family name during their early history was Murdoch Nisbet (d.
-1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of...
-Another 55 words (4 lines of text) are included under the topic Early Nasebay Notables in all our PDF Extended History products and printed products wherever possible.
+1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of Scotland, he...

 Migration of the Nasebay family to Ireland

 Some of the Nasebay family moved to Ireland, but this topic is not covered in this excerpt.

 Another 92 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nasebay family

 When these Boernician-Scottish settlers arrived in North America they brought little with them and often had restart their lives from scratch.
 Through time, much of their heritage was lost, and it is only this century through Clan societies and highland games that many have recovered their national heritage.
 Research into various historical records has revealed some of first members of the Nasebay family to immigrate North America: Hugh Nesbit, who came to South Carolina in 1684; Robert Nisbet, who arrived in Barbados in 1635; William Nesbit, who settled in South Carolina in 1685.